VIBE: Relaxed, Family Friendly

 New Smyrna Beach Water

 The Atlantic ocean can get quite rough.
 This is why surfers love it - big waves!
-There are other beaches nearby for swimming that may be calmer.
-But if you stay away from the inlet (where the surfers are), you will have a better swimming experience.
+There are other beaches near this park for swimming that may be calmer.
+But if you stay away from the inlet (where the surfers and fishermen are), you will have a better swimming experience.
 There are many beach access points on this long stretch of beach that have a lifeguard, which is always recommended.
 You can drive right on the beach if you like.
 We like to walk the Smyrna Dunes Park boardwalk for exercise, dip in the ocean to cool off, then head back to the pickup truck.
 When the beach waves are particularly high (like when a storm is coming or going), it's great fun to watch the surfing!

 New Smyrna Beach Parking and Amenities

 This is a popular beach in Florida that you can drive on or park in one of the beach access lots.
 Smyrna Dunes Park has a parking lot but it is small.
 It fills up fast on weekends and holidays.
 The Park is fully accessible.
 Even the fishing pier is accessible!
 Restrooms, pavilions and barbeque grills are available.
 Nature is abundant here: we often see eagles and gopher tortoises.
 If you choose the drive-on section of the beach (see below) then you can park and eat at a a wide variety of beachside restaurants.
 You will probably need a 4x4 because the sand is thick!